 SNAP benefit levels and general eligibility criteria are set at the federal level, but states have flexibility to implement their SNAP programs within those criteria, including the administrative burden associated with program participation.
 Participation in SNAP among those eligible has risen in recent years from 53% in 2001 to 84% in 2017, but this percentage still varies considerably by state—highlighting the effect that state policies have on the proportion of eligible households that are served.12,13

 Burdensome State Policies Decrease SNAP Participation, but Accommodative Policies Boost Participation and Could Save Costs

-Onerous application requirements like in-person interviews or frequent recertifications require participants to take time away from work and arrange transportation or child care, increasing the time and cost of program participation.
-In contrast, longer recertification intervals, online application materials, or simplified income reporting can reduce administrative burden and thus increase participation.
+Onerous application requirements like in-person interviews and frequent recertifications require participants to take time away from work and arrange transportation or child care, increasing the time and cost of program participation.
+In contrast, longer recertification intervals, online application materials, and simplified income reporting can reduce administrative burden and thus increase participation.